-Water, the chemistry of life
+Water and minerals: the chemistry of life

 If you thought water was a simple, innocent molecule, think again.
 Water is from far one of the most fascinating substance on our planet.
 Water remains one the major mysterises of the Universe.
 It supports life like no other substance does as chemical reactions in all plants and animals take place in water medium, releasing or consuming water in their metabolism.
 Life on Earth totally depends on water as living organisms are largely composed of water – about 70 to 90 percent by weight, and above 99 percent by absolute number of water molecules.